A black swan is a term used in financial markets. It refers to an unexpected and dramatic event.

 Pray – not pay

-Not do you need to pay anything, nor to do anything other than to pray to God and ask him to reveal His Son Jesus Christ to you.
+Nor do you need to pay anything, nor to do anything other than to pray to God and ask Him to reveal His Son Jesus Christ to you.
 There are many ways He can and will answer this prayer, but the important point is to begin.
-This is described in the Bible as “returning to the Lord” in response to Jesus invitation “Come unto Me” Mat 11:28 and “whoever comes to Me I will certainly not reject” Jn 6:37.
+This is described in the Bible as “returning to the Lord” in response to Jesus’ invitation “Come unto Me” Mat 11:28 and “whoever comes to Me I will certainly not reject” Jn 6:37.

 For those of my readers who are more scientifically inclined, you might consider Paul Dirac’s opinion that the existence of God could only be justified if an improbable event were to have taken place in the past.
+The resurrection of Christ is certainly an improbable event.
 For my less scientifically inclined readers, Paul Dirac is regarded as one of the most significant physicists of the 20th century, whom Einstein said he could not understand.